cloudmesh-community/fa18-516-21/project-paper/report.md

 }
 ```

-On click of *View Details* action app will open pop-up and show following
+On click of *View Details* action the app will open pop-up and show VM
-VM details. +@fig:graphqlappvmdetails shows details view
+details. +@fig:graphqlappvmdetails shows details view

 ![VM Details](images/graphql-app-vm-details.png){#fig:graphqlappvmdetails}

-You can use *Sort By* dropdown menu available at top-right corner to sort VM
+User can use *Sort By* dropdown menu available at the top-right corner to
-list by host and name.
-When you sort a list it will also sort VMs by favorite
+sort the VM list by host and name.
+When you sort a list it will also sort
-flag.
-While implementing the app we found that graphene has not yet support
+VMs by favorite flag.
+While implementing the app we found that graphene does
-for sorting.
-So we created a query and used *order_by* function provided by
+not yet support sorting.
+So we created a query and used *order_by* function
-mongo.
-We found that reponse time for sorting is around 10s which is very slow.
+provided by mongo.

 At any time you can switch cloud provider by just switching the tabs available
 at top.